Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 On the other hand, you shouldn’t completely skimp on sound.
 They should still play your favorite songs just the way you like them.

-Browse through reviews and look for cat ear headphones with as accurate and clear sound as possible.
-You don’t want overly boosted bass response and piercing treble to ruin your listening experience.
+Browse through reviews and look for headphones with as accurate and clear sound as possible.
+You don’t want an overly boosted bass response and piercing treble to ruin your listening experience.

 Noise cancellation

-While most headphones trust passive outside noise isolation to keep the surrounding noise out, some use a computer algorithm to reduce it actively.
+While most headphones use passive noise isolation to keep the background noise out, some use active noise cancellation.

-- However, that could also be dangerous if you plan to use ANC near busy roads since you will not hear passing cars.
+• However, that could also be dangerous if you plan to use ANC near busy roads since you won’t hear passing cars.

-Moreover, in many cases, ANC interferes with sound quality.
-It can go both ways, good or bad.
+Moreover, ANC often interferes with sound quality.
+Either in a good or bad way.

-Kids love cute things, so they might want to have one of those cat ear headphones themselves.
+Kids love cute things, so they might want to have headphones with cat ears themselves.

 And the best thing…